luisrenva/NodeApp-Training/angular-node-crud/README.md

 We will start a node project for training and learn new stuff

 We will use angular 11,express and node to create a CRUD

+Commands to run the app and test:

+Once you clone it navigate where you have your new angular-node-crud project and run npm start command then double check the app running by opening a browser and typing: http://localhost:4200/